Pmms89/DIO_Bootcamp_DataScience-Geracao-Tech-Unimed-BH-/ExploringDemographicData_AWSBigData/README.md

 ### Description:

-Explore the power of SQL in a fully managed BigData tool on AWS, Amazon Athena.
+Explore the power of SQL in a fully managed Big Data tools on AWS.

 Project requirements:
  - Amazon S3